-The genuie OPINEL oral trademark, the crowned hand drawing and knife handle are registred trademarks.
-Any modifications of any type whatsoever of OPINEL knives e.g. by stamping, carving or customizing is strictly forbidden.
+The genuine OPINEL oral trademark, the crowned hand drawing and the knife shape are registred trademarks.
+Any modification of any type whatsoever of OPINEL knives e.g. by stamping, carving or customizing is strictly forbidden.
 However engraving on the blade (and never on the handle) is tolerated only if it reads a first name, a last name or a date.
 Tolerates engraving is only for single unit sale.

 Among the cases recently reported and resolved in a positive way for the brand, here are two examples in Europe: